 BC-DS Header (EN)

-Solo Decision
+Solo Decision Architecture.

-The individual-layer framework for the person who owns a commitment — and cannot hand that ownership to anyone else.
+The individual-layer framework for the person who owns a commitment, and cannot hand that ownership to anyone else.
 Governs the boundary between human generative thinking and AI participation at the exact moment decisions form.

 01 · The individual-level gap